wawaloll/docker-qemuvnc/README.md

 # docker-qemuvnc

-## Another day, another sh*tty project.
+## eeh mazingl;.

 ### ‼THIS PROJECT IS IN BETA, PLEASE REPORT ANY ISSUES THAT YOU WILL FIND‼
-Welp. the title says it all - qemu with noVNC running in a docker container.
+the title says it all - qemu with noVNC running in a docker container.

 ### Requirements: